fbpx

 As a developmental editor and story coach, her mission is to help novelists apply the Story Grid methodology to their original work and create page-turning stories that readers love.
 Her specialties are Fantasy, SciFi, and Historical Fiction.

 She is the published author of the short story Elixir, a retelling of fairy tale Sleeping Beauty, and has several several articles on the Story Grid website.
-She the co-author of a forthcoming Story Grid masterguide for the Lord of the Rings.
+She is the co-author of a forthcoming Story Grid masterguide for the Lord of the Rings.

 Visit her at ragstowritten.com.